RohitRajendran/components/README.md

 @import "@unitedincome/components/dist/index.css";
 ```

-## Building a Story
+## Building a Story 🔩

-You can build a story by creating a directory within the `components` directory.
-Each component at the very least should have an export, documentation testing, and a story file.
+You can build a story by creating a folder within the `components` directory.
+Each component at the very least should have an export, documentation, testing, and a story file.
 The general structure should look something like the following.

 ```markdown
 •